PatrickAlphaC/signatureVerification/README.md

 Check out the comments for more information.

-Openzeppelin makes all of this easier with `MessageHashUtils.sol``
+Openzeppelin makes all of this easier with `MessageHashUtils.sol`

+# Disclosure

+*This code has not undergone a thorough security review, do not use it as production code.*